Stagecoach in Lincolnshire: InterConnect

-Stagecoach in Lincolnshire are the main operator of the 'InterConnect' service, a network of rural and interurban bus services around the county.
+Stagecoach in Lincolnshire is the main operator of the 'InterConnect' service, a network of rural and interurban bus services around the county.
 Bus services operate to urban destinations such as Lincoln, Gainsborough, Skegness and Scunthorpe via the rural communities in between.
 Buses are painted in a purple livery based on the previous Stagecoach livery.
 The service is also jointly operated by Brylaine Travel.